mikemwai/massive/README.md

 ## Installation

-1. Clone the repository on your local machine.
+1. Clone the repository on your local machine:

 ```sh
   https://github.com/mikemwai/massive.git